joshbalfour/final-year-project/Docs/Project Plan.md

 ## Brief Project Overview

-It will tell you whether any level crossing in Kent is up or down.
+The aim of the project is to provide a prediction to the user as to whether a Level Crossing is currently down or up.

 ## Requirements Definition